kdbaustert/url_shortener/README.md

 [NPM](https://www.npmjs.com/)

-Using a terminal cd into the directory and then type
+Using your CLI cd into the directory and then type

 ```
 npm install